27 scuba diving safety rules; tips to become a better and safer diver

 Always dive using safe diving practices.

-3. Scuba diving safety rules means to never be afraid to abort a dive
+3. Scuba diving safety rules means to never being afraid to abort a dive

 Never ever be afraid to abort a dive.
 Your safety is paramount at the end of the day.
 If there’s the slightest doubt in your mind, or if something doesn’t feel right, don’t be afraid to question this feeling.